 How to get from Bangkok to Yangon

 Bangkok and Yangon are two biggest cities in their countries as Thailand and Myanmar.
-Known as a hub of international flights, Bangkok is ideal connection point between Myanmar and other countries all over the world.
-Travelers can find few options to travel between them: by air or by land.
+Known as a hub of international flights, Bangkok is the ideal connection point between Myanmar and other countries all over the world.
+Travelers can find few options to travel between two of them: by air or by land.

 1. By air